-As at September 30, 2015, the Company has a working capital of approximately \$2.3 million (December 31, 2014 - \$7.2 million).
-While the Company currently has no source of revenue, management believes the Company's cash and cash equivalents of \$2.3 million (at September 30, 2015) and available loan facility of US\$1.0 million, will be sufficient to fund the remaining portion of the development and capital costs for Phase I mine and processing plant construction for the Company's Eagle Mountain Gold Project as well as general working capital requirements for the next 12 months.
+Commercial production of Phase I is anticipated in the Q2, 2016, which would provide cash flow to the Company.
+Phase I calls for a 1,000 tonnes per day open pit - gravity plant with post-commissioning and ramp up cash operating costs of US\$500 to US\$600 per ounce of gold.
 Refer to the "Capital Commitments" and "Mineral Resources" sections for more information.

 In order to facilitate the management of its capital requirements, the Company prepares annual expenditure budgets which are revised periodically based on the results of its exploration and development programs, availability of financing and industry conditions.
 The Company's financial success is dependent on its ability to discover economically viable mineral deposits.
-The development process of the Eagle Mountain Gold Project may be delayed, require substantial additional financing and is subject to a number of factors many of which are beyond the Company's control.
+Commercial production for Phase I of the Eagle Mountain Gold Project may be delayed, require substantial additional financing and is subject to a number of factors many of which are beyond the Company's control.
 Although the Company has been successful in raising funds to date, there is no assurance that future equity capital will be available to the Company in the amounts or at the times desired by the Company or on terms that are acceptable to it, if at all.
+Comp